These days when we talk about the internet or ‘being online’, we’re often talking about the use of social media.

 Sports organisations, coaches and others involved in providing activities for children and young people are increasingly using social media, as well as their own websites, to promote sport and communicate with members.

-What social media means for sport
+What online safety means for sport

-Potential risks to young people
+Potential risks for young people